-To avoid I/O bottlenecks, perform the main backup to a separate disk from the disk running SQL Server 2008 R2 with Service Pack 1 (SP1) and SQL Server 2012, SQL Server 2014 or, SQL Server 2008 R2 with Service Pack 1 (SP1) and SQL Server 2012.
+To avoid I/O bottlenecks, perform the main backup to a separate disk from the disk running SQL Servers 2017 RTM, 2016, 2014, 2012, or 2008 R2 with Service Pack 1 (SP1).
 For more information, see Define a Logical Backup Device for a Disk File (SQL Server).

 By design, most backup jobs consume all available I/O resources to complete the job.
 Therefore, you might see disk queuing, which can result in greater than usual latency for I/O requests.
 This is typical and should not be considered a problem.
 For more information, see Monitor Disk Usage.

 Do not run backup jobs during times when users need access to the system.
 Typically, systems run 24 hours a day, seven days a week.
 A best practice is to always run incremental backups to safeguard against server failure.
 Consider staggering backups so that all databases are not backed up at the same time.

 Keep databases small for faster recovery times